WhiteTeaDragon/practical_svd_conv/README.md

 # Towards Practical Control of Singular Values of Convolutional Layers

-This repository is the official implementation of our NeurIPS 2022 paper "Towards Practical Control of Singular Values of Convolutional Layers" by Alexandra Senderovich, Ekaterina Bulatova, Anton Obukhov and Maxim Rakhuba [[OpenReview]](http://openreview.net/forum?id=T5TtjbhlAZH).
+This repository is the official implementation of our NeurIPS 2022 paper "Towards Practical Control of Singular Values of Convolutional Layers" by Alexandra Senderovich, Ekaterina Bulatova, [Anton Obukhov](https://www.obukhov.ai) and [Maxim Rakhuba](https://scholar.google.com/citations?user=-WOI9p8AAAAJ). [[OpenReview]](http://openreview.net/forum?id=T5TtjbhlAZH)

 It demonstrates how to perform low-rank neural network reparameterization to speed up the control over singular values of convolutional layers.
 The code provides all experiments (LipConv and WideResNet-16-10) from the paper.